 Under the Retouch tab: Use the Brighten or Whiten tool around the eyes to hide the fact you’ve been up till 3AM re-watching episodes of Riverdale.

 Zap away those pesky zits with the spot heal Acne tool or explore the Filter tab also provides a plethora of soft filters that brightens up the picture!

-With Gardens by the Bay’s Sunflower Surprise and a little help from these golden nuggets of info, you don’t need a fancy camera to look like you’ve stepped right outta the pages of Vogue.
+With a little help from these golden nuggets of info, you don’t need a fancy camera to look like you’ve stepped right outta the pages of Vogue.
 So go forth my pretties, go forth; and most importantly have tons of memory space on your phones for all those photos!

 $12/ entry to Flower Dome